adarshbalu/note_worthy/README.md

 ## Permissions

-On Android versions prior to Android 6.0, MooovieX requires the following permissions:
+On Android versions prior to Android 6.0, Note Worthy requires the following permissions:
 - Storage Acces - Saving notes on the device .